INSISOC/MPSPLIB_Benchmark_P-SGS-MINSLK_on_MSProject/VBA_Script/Readme.md

 How to use the script:
 1. Open your Microsoft Project file.
 2. Press Alt + F11 to open the VBA editor.
-3. In the menu, go to File → Import File… and select the provided file Rescheduling_Module.bas [link to Github here]
+3. In the menu, go to File → Import File… and select the provided file **Rescheduling_Module.bas**
 4. Return to Microsoft Project and run the script from the Developer tab or via the Macros dialog (Alt + F8).

 The script will: